Hawke922/movie-app/README.md

 This is a simple React application that allows you to search for movies using the OMDB API, view their search results and details, and add or remove them from your favorites.

 ## Features
-- Search for movies using the OMDB API and display the search results
+- Search for movies using the OMDB API and display the search results with "infitie scrolling"
 - View the details of a movie
 - Add and remove movies from your favorites
 - Save your favorites to local storage so they persist between sessions
+- Preserve search bar value and scroll position using React Context
-- Use React Router for page navigation
+- Page navigation with React Router

 ## Prerequisites
-Node.js
+Node.js, npm
 An OMDB API key.
 You can get one for free by registering at [omdbapi.com](https://www.omdbapi.com/apikey.aspx).

 ## Installation